Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 ## Testing

+1. List websites used to validate my code

+2. Go through User Stories and explain how website meets those needs.

+3. Write about how each part of responsive website behaves on different screen sizes.

+4. Manually go through each part of website and write out how I confirmed that each link, hover effect and other interactive bits worked as expected.

+5. List any bugs I came across while creating and testing the site, including fixes I came up with.

 1. web.dev Measure was amazing for checking a range of different measures of page performance, accessibility, vulnerabilities and best practices.
     * I went through the list a few times and changed/altered elements on my page to try and improve those markers of performance that I could.